 Fellow Since 2001

-This profile was prepared when Ako Amadi was elected to the Ashoka Fellowship in 2001.
+This description of Ako Amadi's work was prepared when Ako Amadi was elected to the Ashoka Fellowship in 2001.

 Ako Amadi is addressing the perennial problem of acute water shortages during the dry season in Nigeria by developing a cost effective and simple rainwater harvesting system for use in poor rural and semi-urban communities.

 The New Idea